exiv2-0.26-trunk.tar.gz changed on download server

 I am unaware of the "rules of open source".
 If you want this bundle to be relabelled as v0.26.1, I will change this.

-#3 Updated by Gilles Caulier about 1 year ago
+#3 Updated by Gilles Caulier over 1 year ago

 0.26.0 => 0.26.1 ==> no API/ABI change.
 Only minor changes.
 See GNU guide :